 1. Subject line matters

-For identifying an email as relevant or irrelevant, users look at subject lines.
-We know from experience that it’s common for recipients to look at email subject lines and upon finding them irrelevant, delete the mails or mark them as spam?
+Users look at subject lines even to identify an email as relevant or irrelevant.
+Moreover, we know from experience that it’s common for recipients to look at email subject lines and, upon finding them irrelevant, delete the emails or mark them as spam?

 From address needs to be classified based on the communication intent: